SnYGame/SnYGame.github.io/game/status/wish.md

 ## Origin

-Wish comes from Death Wish and the Pokemon move [Wish](https://bulbapedia.bulbagarden.net/wiki/Wish_(move)), which has a similar delayed application effect.
+Wish comes from Death Wish and the Pokémon move [Wish](https://bulbapedia.bulbagarden.net/wiki/Wish_(move)), which has a similar delayed application effect.

 ---